To Kill A Mockingbird Chapter Summaries

 Chapter Summary

-2 The children meet Dill Harris, a summer visitor who becomes fascinated by the mysterious Boo Radley.
+4 The children begin to discover small gifts left in the knothole of a tree on the Radley property.
 Their fascination with Boo fuels much of the early plot, turning the house into a source of myth and fear.

-3 Dill dares Jem to touch the Radley house.
-But jem’s successful attempt marks his first step into the adult world of risk and consequence, while the children begin to question the rumors surrounding Boo.
-In real terms,
+7 The narrative expands to include the Cunningham family’s poverty and their complex relationship with the Finch family.
+Jem’s successful attempt marks his first step into the adult world of risk and consequence, while the children begin to question the rumors surrounding Boo.
+Dubose*—an elderly, ill, and fiercely independent woman—reveals themes of courage and the hidden battles people wage.

-5 Atticus teaches Scout the importance of empathy, urging her to “try to understand people by walking in their shoes. ” This lesson becomes a cornerstone of the novel’s moral framework.
-That's why
+5 Atticus teaches Scout the importance of empathy, urging her to “try to understand people by walking in their shoes.

 11 Atticus’s decision to defend Tom Robinson is hinted at through conversations with Miss Maudie and Judge Taylor, foreshadowing the moral dilemma that will dominate Part Two.